jacobobryant/biff/slate/source/index.html.md

 use Biff in your business.
 In either case, fill out [this quick survey](https://airtable.com/shrKqm1iT3UWySuxe).

-Core features:
+Distinctive features:

 - **Query subscriptions**.
-Specify what data the frontend needs declaratively, and Biff will keep it up-to-date.
+Specify what data the front end needs declaratively, and Biff will keep it synced with the back end.
 - **Authorization rules**.
 No need to set up a bunch of CRUD endpoints.
-Queries and transactions can be submitted from the frontend as long as they pass the rules you define.
+Queries and transactions can be submitted from the front end as long as they pass the rules you define.
-- Built on **Crux**, an immutable document database with Datalog queries (see [opencrux.com](https://opencrux.com)).
+- Built on **Crux**, the world's best database (see [opencrux.com](https://opencrux.com)).
 - **Biff transactions**, a layer over Crux transactions that provides schema enforcement and other conveniences.
 Patterned after Firebase transactions.